This post contains affiliate links. If you click on a link and make a purchase I earn a commission at no extra cost for you.

 Can you use normal shampoo on dogs?

 The skin of a dog is different from human skin.
 The ph value is different and human skin is more resistant since it is not protected by fur.
 Dog skin dries out easier and is much more sensitive.
-Normal shampoo is specifically designed to meet the needs of the human skin.
+The normal shampoo is specifically designed to meet the needs of the human skin.

 Is the best smelling dog shampoo the best for your dog?